mark13mark/slack-rag-server/README.md

 The bot responds to:

-- Direct mentions: `@RagBot how do I ...`
+- Direct mentions in regular channels: `@RagBot how do I ...`
-- Direct messages: Any message sent directly to the bot
+- Direct messages sent directly to the bot
-- Thread replies: Messages in threads that start with "Hey Ragbot"
+- Thread replies: Messages in threads that start with "Hey Ragbot" (threads in the Bot's direct message channel does not need the 'Hey Ragbot' leading a sentence)

 ## Architecture